 The Dutch consider the number 13 to be unlucky.

-Here are the top five translation tips that will make you sound like a local in no time:
+Here are the top five translation tips that will make you sound like a local in Dutch market in no time:

-Try not to use old fashioned terms like using too old-fashioned terms 'koppeling' instead of 'link’,’ and be careful not to use too many English terms that have perfectly fine Dutch translations
+Try not to use old fashioned terms, for example, using 'koppeling' instead of 'link’.
+Also, be careful not to use too many English terms that have perfectly fine Dutch translations.